-Yesterday the House Committee on Oversight and Reform, chaired by the Honorable Henry Waxman, held the first ever oversight hearing on the effectiveness of abstinence-only-until-marriage programs – programs that have been around for 25 years and have received over a billion dollars in federal funding in the past 10 years alone.
+Yesterday the House Committee on Oversight and Reform, chaired by the Honorable Henry Waxman, held the first ever oversight hearing on the effectiveness of abstinence-only-until-marriage programs – programs that have been around for 25 years and have received over a billion dollars in federal funding in the past ten years alone.
 (For the Committee’s website, which includes Waxman’s opening statement and the testimony of all of the expert witnesses.)

 Although long overdue, the hearing couldn’t be timelier.
 Teen birth rates are on the rise, one in four teen girls have a sexually transmitted infection, and Congress will decide this spring whether the widely criticized abstinence-only-until-marriage programs deserve another 176 million dollar chance, despite mounting evidence of their ineffectiveness and growing public opinion in favor of comprehensive sexual education.

-I literally got a front row seat to watch the action, since I was the youngest member to testify before the panel.
+I got a front row seat to watch the action since I was the youngest member to testify before the panel.
 I applaud Chairman Waxman and his staff for inviting not just one but two young people to appear on the panel: our voices are far too often left out conversations about our education and sexual health, even though we are the ones who must suffer the consequences of the omissions and misinformation characteristic of abstinence-only programs like the one taught in my high school in Lubbock, Texas.

 What did the secularized abstinence-only program for students in my school district look like?
 Well, it was taught by the same pastor who officiated at my religious purity pledge ceremony.
-Many of the students were already having sex and needed information to protect their health.
+Many of the students were already having sex and needed the information to protect their health.
 But our teacher only mentioned condoms to talk lengthily, and inaccurately, about their alleged “ineffectiveness,” explaining in graphic detail, and with even more graphic pictures, the sexually transmitted diseases students could get if we trusted our health to a “flimsy piece of latex.”